vedph/cadmus_web/README.md

 - `libs/features`: app's features libraries, one for each page.
   - `<partgroup-feature>`: the pages for all the parts belonging to the specified group to be included in the app.
 - `libs/material`: Angular material.
 - `libs/parts`: Cadmus parts libraries, one for each group of parts.
-These only include models and dumb components.
   - `<partgroup>-ui`: core services and models plus dumb UI components for the part.
 E.g. `libs/parts/general-ui`.
 - `libs/ui`: shared dumb UI components.

-To include the part UI in your app, add a corresponding library for its page under `features`, where you will include the part's state and wrap its dumb editor component into the page.

 ```plantuml
 @startuml